joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc *100, "%")), vjust = 2, size = 5, color = 'black')
 ```

-Fracture - Menopause before age 45
+Fracture - Menopause Before Age 45

 - When and individual did not have menopause before age 45
   (pre-menopause) the chances of having a fracture are much higher even
   though there is only a 25% of having a fracture.

-- If you are in the no premenopause group, it is approx 80% chance that
+- If you are in the no pre-menopause group, it is approx 80% chance that
   you have a fracture. it decreases as for those who did have
-  premenopause.
+  pre-menopause.

 ``` r
 c1 <- df %>%